instructlab/dev-docs/docs/sdg/sdg-resume.md

 generation run.
-This will include anything we need to know to resume the run, which may non-exhaustively include the taxonomy-path, taxonomy-base, model, chunk-word-count, sdg-scale-factor, pipeline (simple vs full vs path), batch-size, and perhaps even an entire copy of the pipeline config in use.
+This will include anything we need to know to resume the run, which may non-exhaustively include the taxonomy-path, taxonomy-base, model, chunk-word-count, sdg-scale-factor, pipeline (simple vs full vs path), batch-size, leaf nodes being generated, and perhaps even an entire copy of the pipeline config in use.
 We need enough metadata so that an `ilab data generate --resume` can resume everything exactly as it was before, without the need to pass in each set of original parameters.
 We will retain this metadata file even after the generation run completes.

 Next, we'll create a subdirectory under `node_datasets_<datetime>` called `intermediate_state` where we'll write all of our intermediate